gdcc/dataverse-globus/README.md

 Then run `npm install @angular/cli@17.1.2` to install `ng` and the rest of Angular CLI.
 The executable `ng` must be in your `$PATH`.
 To add it, run `export PATH=$PATH:node_modules/.bin`.

-#Dataverse jvm-options
-To use dataverse-globus with dataverse, dataverse app needs to have following jvm options:

 To build run `ng build --base-href=path_to_globus_app`

 You should have compiled source in dist directory.
 Copy dataverse-globus/dist into a dedicated folder on your webserver.